ezaspy/MITRESaw/README.md

 ## About The Project

 At its core, MITRESaw creates a CSV-formatted version of the [MITRE ATT&amp;CK Framework](https://attack.mitre.org) and outputs individual Threat Actor [ATT&amp;CK Navigator](https://mitre-attack.github.io/attack-navigator/) JSON files, depending on keywords provided.<br>
-MITRESaw can also create search queries based on extracted indicators (aligned with Threat Group TTPs).
+MITRESaw has evolved to also produce search queries based on extracted indicators (aligned with Threat Group TTPs).
 Searches currently provided are compatible with Splunk, Azure Sentinel and Elastic/Kibana.
+SIGMA will be included soon.
 <br><br>

 <!-- INSTALLATION -->